taoky/ayano/README.md

 > # Example 3.
 This will use fast path to analyse log, and just print result and quit.
 > ./ayano -n 100 -analyse /var/log/nginx/access_json.log
 ```

+### Daemon mode (experimental)

+Daemon mode is a simple log output mode that intended to work with fail2ban.
+Read <https://github.com/taoky/ayano/issues/3> for current log format.
+A reference systemd service file and logrotate file are provided in [assets/](assets/).

+Please note that the stats output would NOT be rotated (unless you restart ayano).

 ## Format support